rkiuchi/TRACS/README.md

 ### Note
 Add the avalanche feature in the TRACS found at https://github.com/CERN-SSD/TRACS .
 The purpose of this development is to simulate so-called LGAD, which has "gain layer" beneath the charge collection electrodes.
-One important policy with this work (so far) is to minimize the change as mush as possible though re-arrangement of the entire code structure can fit more in future.
+One important policy with this work (so far) is that minimizing the change as mush as possible though re-arrangement of the code structure could fit more in future development.

 ### 1. Install
 user@mylocal:---$ ssh -X cepcvtx.ihep.ac.cn